 My garden photography is featured in the Spring 2017 Gardening Issue of Your Home & Lifestyle Magazine, a publication for real estate professionals and their clients.
-The article (by Jeanine Matlow) talks about how I’ve “decorated” my garden beds with outdoor ornaments I’ve collected or received as gifts over the years.
+The article (by Detroit design journalist Jeanine Matlow) talks about how I’ve “decorated” my garden beds with outdoor ornaments I’ve collected over the years.
 I’m thrilled to see my photo blog mentioned in this lovely article, too.

 I have never had so many good ideas day after day as when I worked in the garden.” — John Erskine

 My favorite summer pastime is working outside in my garden — a pastime that inevitably leads me back to the keyboard in my home office.
 The following gardening essay was published in 2009 in At Home in the Garden, an illustrated anthology of garden writings. Â

 After all these years, I still canâ€™t muster the nerve to call myself a real gardener.
 Real gardeners know that a garden is an ecosystem as well as an art form.
 Real gardeners spend hours studying seed catalogs, and can identify every plant in the nursery by its botanical name.
 Always victorious in the battle against slugs, real gardeners stay attuned to natureâ€™s early warning signs and know exactly what to do when leaves turn yellow.

 A real gardener I am not — but Iâ€™m getting there.

 Gardening as a metaphor for living is a clichÃ© as old as the Gardens of Versailles.
 But I just turned fifty this year, and it occurs to me that plotting my lifeâ€™s course has been as tricky as maintaining the perennial beds I started a few years ago.
 My garden has provided clues along the way.